quintanar401/autocomplete-kdb-q/README.md

 QDoc is implemented along JavaDoc and is compatible with the already existing QDoc schemas.
 All standard functions and .Q/.z functions are already documented.

-All tags are mutiline except @name, @file, @see and @module. @module and @file are not supported atm.
+All tags are mutiline except @name, @file, @see, @noautocomplete and @module. @module and @file are not supported atm.
 All QDoc lines should start with /, all lines with more than one / are ignored allowing you to add private comments.
 The Q function or variable name should be on the next line after the comment block.
 Note that QDoc doesn't need the code to be correct.